lukasnee/wucy/README.md

 ### Vision

 My vision is to create hardware & software platform and spark a community of hackers around it.
-I encourage you to help me build a community of nerds like you and me (that's a compliment !).
+I encourage you to join.
 If there will be a demand, I might consider making wucy's DIY kits or prebuild hardware making them plug&play, however that sounds like a devastating labour by hand...
-Well, thats a problem for future, if there will ever be one, lol.
+Thats a problem for future, if there will ever be one, lol.

 I'm still learning how github works, I'm an amateur hacker, DM me if you think you can help me kickstart this project, although I'm quite happy working alone in current progress stage.
-Down at the very bottom about the progress.
+About the progress down at the very bottom.

 ### Hardware